vigneshvicky24/Devops/README.md

     uniq -u file.txt  # Show only unique lines

 Permissions
+ permissions control who can read, write, or execute a file.
+The three main commands to modify these permissions are:

+    chmod: Change file permissions.
+    chown: Change file ownership (user and group).
+    chgrp: Change the group of a file.

     chmod - Change File Permissions

-Permissions are defined for three categories:
+ The chmod command is used to set or modify the permissions of a file or directory.
+Permissions are defined in three categories:

         Owner (user who owns the file)
         Group (users in the file's group)
         Others (everyone else)

+Syntax:

+        chmod [permission] [file]

+Permissions

+Permissions are specified using either symbolic mode (letters) or numeric mode (numbers).

 Symbolic Mode:
     r → Read (4)
     w → Write (2)